Who is this course suitable for?

 The online course follows the syllabus as described in the screen below.

 This course gives you access to some material designed to help you use the program ReferenceChecker, but this is only of use to you if you have the program already on your machine.
-ReferenceChecker is being discontinued by its owner, and is no longer supported.
+ReferenceChecker has been discontinued by its owner, and is no longer supported.